alexcg1/readme/README.md

 Our department is about engaging with developers and building up our community.
 I break our tasks down into four key focus areas:

+Note: I'll likely break this into a dedicated dev-rel README sometime soon.
+Mostly because I simply can't *stand* how stuffy my language is in this section.

 ### Developer Advocacy

 - Aim: Being $COMPANY's ears to the developer community, and being the developer community's voice to $COMPANY